-Balmy Tuesday evenings are perfect for alfresco film screenings, and nothing beats a relaxing cinematic experience by the beachfront at Sentosa under a blanket of stars.
+Balmy evenings are perfect for alfresco film screenings, and nothing beats a relaxing cinematic experience by the beachfront at Sentosa under a blanket of stars on selected nights.
 Forget ticket stubs – grab your popcorn and pick a spot for a mix of both local and international cinema.

 Not only is it a shopping haven, ION Orchard also houses an art gallery sans entry fees.
 Peep at some of the city’s most compelling art by international and local artists and designers – their contemporary masterpieces are on showcase for art aficionados to savour.
 Feast your eyes on a wide range of visual stunners from sculptures and multimedia installations to digital art.

 Prefer drive-ins?
 Say no more.
 MovieMob kicks it old school by holding roving cinema pop-ups where you can rock up and watch a film in the comfort of your car – depending on the location.
 Alternatively, screenings are held by landmarks such as the Marina Bay, the Botanic Gardens or the Singapore Art Museum where you can get comfy on a beanbag or a deck chair.
 Check its Facebook page for the next screening.